113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 Version: 0.6.6

-The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.Bluemix_notm}} command line interface (CLI) provides a set of commands that is grouped by namespace for users to interact with {{site.data.keyword.Bluemix_notm}}.

 Starting from version 0.5.0, {{site.data.keyword.Bluemix_notm}} command line client bundles a Cloud Foundry command line client in its installation.
 If you have your own cf cli installed, do not use both {{site.data.keyword.Bluemix_notm}} CLI commands `bx [command]` and Cloud Foundry CLI commands `cf [command]` of your own installation in the same context.
-Instead, use `bluemix cf [command]` if you want to use cf cli to manage Cloud Foundry resources in {{site.data.keyword.Bluemix_notm}} CLI context.
-Note that `bluemix cf api/login/logout/target` is not allowed, and you must use `bluemix api/login/logout/target` instead.
+Instead, use `bluemix cf [command]` if you want to use cf cli to manage Cloud Foundry resources in {{site.data.keyword.Bluemix_notm}} CLI context. `bluemix cf api/login/logout/target` is not allowed, and you must use `bluemix api/login/logout/target` instead.

 The following lists detailed commands that are supported by {{site.data.keyword.Bluemix_notm}} CLI, including their names, arguments, options, prerequisites, descriptions, and examples.
 {:shortdesc}

-**Note:** *Prerequisites* list which actions are required before using the command.
+**Note:** *Prerequisites* list which actions are required before you use the command.
 Commands that have no prerequisite actions list **None**.
 Otherwise, prerequisites might include one or more of the following actions:

 <dl>
 <dt>Endpoint</dt>
 <dd>An API endpoint must be set through the <code>bluemix api</code> before using the command.</dd>
 <dt>Login</dt>
-<dd>Login by using the <code>bluemix login</code> command is required before using this command.
+<dd>Log in by using the <code>bluemix login</code> command is required before using this command.
 If logging in with federated ID, use '--sso' option to authenticate with one time passcode, or use '--apikey' to authenticate with API key.
 Go to {{site.data.keyword.Bluemix_notm}} console **Manage** &gt; **Security** &gt; **Platform API keys** to create API keys.
 </dd>
 <dt>Target</dt>